OfficeDev/office-js-docs-pr/docs/develop/xml-manifest-overview.md

 The following table specifies the elements that are required for the three types of Office Add-ins.

 > [!NOTE]
 > There is also a mandatory order in which elements must appear within their parent element.
-For more information see [How to find the proper order of XML manifest elements](manifest-element-ordering.md).
+For more information see [How to find the proper order of add-in only manifest elements](manifest-element-ordering.md).

 ### Required elements by Office Add-in type